Skip to content

 • account and user are resolved server-side from the key

-If you give the plugin a root key directly, normal tenant-scoped data APIs will lack X-OpenViking-Account and X-OpenViking-User, so that is not a good default for day-to-day access.
+If you give the plugin a root key directly, normal tenant-scoped data APIs will not have a key-bound tenant user, so that is not a good default for day-to-day access.

 Vikingbot: root key manages many end users